iMeaNz/background-remover/README.md

 # Background Remover
 This a school project aiming to implement a real time background remover from a live webcam feed.
-This background remover project is the culmination of an end-of-semester assignment for the "Image Processing" course, part of the curriculum of the software major of the Chung-Ang University.
+This background remover project is the culmination of an end-of-semester assignment for the "Image Processing" course, part of the curriculum of the software major at Chung-Ang University.

 # Getting Started